-No Display: The user in this User Group will not see this function group when accessesing the NPort 6000.
+No Display: The user in this user group will not see this function group when accessesing the NPort 6000.

-Read Only: The user in this User Group can only view the function/setting in this function group but will not be able to make modifications.
+Read Only: The user in this user group can only view the function/setting in this function group but cannot make modifications.

-Read Write: The user in this User Group can view the function/setting in this function group as well as make modifications.
+Read Write: The user in this user group can view the function/setting in this function group and make modifications.